A delicious and fun recipe for Vietnamese Vermicelli bowls, also known as “bun,” with rice noodles, chicken, red pepper, daikon, cucumber, and mint.

 Now, the husband and I have a new routine of getting Pho on Thursdays before our weekly grocery shopping trip.
 The husband usually gets a beef Pho (a noodle and broth soup), while I get chicken or tofu Bun (a cold noodle salad).

 I love all of the vibrant and contrasting flavors in Vietnamese food.
 The broths are incredibly complex and savory, while the salads are bright and acidic.
-If you haven’t given it a try yet, now’s the time!
+If you haven’t given it a try yet, now’s the time with this Vietnamese bun recipe!

 I wouldn’t recommend using dried lemongrass as it just doesn’t have the same vibrancy as fresh.
 Luckily, you can freeze lemongrass for several months, so if you find a good deal go ahead and stock up on it!
 It’s used in a lot of Thai dishes as well.